Avocodo: Generative Adversarial Network for Artifact-free Vocoder

-To observe the performance changes based on the composition of the proposed discriminator and PQMF, every discriminator was trained using the generator of Avocodo $V2$.
-We observed empirically that $\lambda_{fm}$ and $\lambda_{spec}$ also affects the training, so they were adjusted to $2$ and $10$, respectively.
-However, $\lambda_{spec}$ was adjusted to $20$ for the CoMBD which has a larger loss value owing to weight-sharing. \cref{tab:mos_ablation} shows that each Avocodo discriminator contributes to the generator synthesizing higher-quality speech with fewer artifacts.
+MOS test was conducted for single speaker synthesis task to compare the performances of the proposed discriminators, MSD of MelGAN and MPD of HiFi-GAN.
+All discriminators were trained with Avocodo's generator $V2$. $\lambda_{fm}$ and $\lambda_{spec}$ are observed to empirically affect the training, therefore they were adjusted to $2$ and $10$, respectively.
+However, $\lambda_{spec}$ was adjusted to $20$ for the CoMBD which has a larger loss value owed to weight-sharing. \cref{tab:mos_ablation} shows that each Avocodo discriminator contributes to the generator synthesizing higher-quality speech with fewer artifacts.